henriqueholtz/Holtz/Holtz.S3/README.md

 # Holtz.S3

+This is a simple Web Api built with c# and .NET 8 to show an integration with Amazon S3.
+It also uses Dapper (ORM) + SQLite and Terraform.

-- .NET 8
+- :heavy_check_mark: .NET 8
-- AWS S3
+- :heavy_check_mark: AWS S3
-- SQLite
+- :heavy_check_mark: SQLite
-- Dapper
+- :heavy_check_mark: Dapper
-- Terraform
+- :heavy_check_mark: Terraform

 ## Requirements